readthedocs/readthedocs.org/docs/user/science.rst

 Read the Docs for Science
 =========================

-Documentation and technical writing are broad fields that include many science activities - building publications, academic writing, educational resources and interactive data science and data journalism.
+Documentation and technical writing are broad fields that include many scientific activities.
+This includes building publications, academic writing, educational resources, interactive data science, and data journalism.

-Let's explore the overlap between features needed for software documentation and for instance academic writing.
-Here's a brief overview of some of the features that people in science and academic writing love about the many tools used on Read the Docs:
+Let's explore the overlap of features for software documentation and academic writing.
+Here's a brief overview of some features that people in science and academic writing love about Read the Docs:

 .. dropdown:: 🪄 Easy to use
     :open:

     You don't have to be a programmer.
 Use familiar Markdown-derived syntax and write your formulas with LaTeX.

 .. dropdown:: 🔣 Formulas and proofs

     Use symbols familiar from math and physics, build advanced proofs.

 .. dropdown:: 🧮 Results computed

     Graphs, tables etc. are computed when the latest version of your website is built.
-Your results can be directly imported in their latest versions.
+All code examples on your website are validated each time you build.

 .. dropdown:: 📊 Maps, graphs, plots and more